mhrons/mhrons.github.io/docs/pv_smooth.md

 4. SPLPF: Smart power filter excited by the simulated-predicted signal GI~f~.

 ### [OLAP](https://en.wikipedia.org/wiki/Online_analytical_processing) analysis
-The goal is to analyze the accumulation rate by partial dimensions (independent variables), assuming a fixed smoothing quality (ramping of output power).
-The reference smoothing quality is defined by a 3rd-order Butterworth filter with cut-off frequency = 7.5/12h.
-We aggregate the rate of accumulation by the following dimensions:
+The goal is to analyze the accumulation rate by partial dimensions (several independent quantitative or categorical variables), assuming a given smoothing quality (ramping of output power).
+The reference smoothing quality is defined by a 3rd-order Butterworth filter with cut-off frequency = 7.5/12h, excited by input signal with zero prediction error.
+We aggregate the accumulation rate into an OLAP cube with following dimensions:

 - smoothing method
 - LPF order
 - smooth_int (prediction error)
 - SE (prediction error)

-First of all, we fixed the same smoothing quality to various LPF used: Low-pass filters of orders 1 to 4 have been tuned to provide an equal output ramping by the reference IPLPF method, provided that the filter is excited by the measured, optimally shifted signal GI(t+Δt).
+First of all, the same smoothing quality has been fixed to various LPF used: Low-pass filters of orders 1 to 4 have been tuned to provide equal output ramping by the reference IPLPF method, provided that the filter is excited by the measured, optimally shifted signal GI(t+Δt).
 With such a tuning, increasing of the LPF order increases its cut-off frequency but only slightly increases the advance Δt.
-The goal was to identify the LPF order accumulating the minimum energy, given the smoothing method and ramping limit.
-It was found out that the optimal LPF order for IPLPF is also valid for other smoothing methods.
-Once having the optimum LPF order, the performance of each smoothing method was analyzed by varrying the prediction eror.
+The next goal was to identify the LPF order accumulating the minimum energy, given the smoothing method and ramping limit.
+It was found out that the optimal LPF order for SPLPF is also valid for the IPLPF smoothing method.
+(This is irrelevant for the remaining 2 methods since they accumulate much more energy than IPLPF and SPLPF.)
+Once having the optimum LPF order, the performance of smoothing methods was analyzed by varrying the prediction eror.
-The results of OLAP analysis have been tabelized, plotted, and literally expressed.
+The numerical results are interpreted by tables, plots, and are literally expressed.

 ### Simulation of predicted PV power
 The group delay of LPF is a physical function of the LPF order and its cut-off frequency.
-But given the ramping limit, it varries only slightly for any valid combination of the other two variables.
-So technically, Δt represents the smoothing quality of LPF, or the ramping of output power.
-Impact of the prediction error on GI~f~ is aggregated at the time t+Δt.
-The predicted signal GI~f~(t+Δt) is simulated from the measured, left-shifted signal GI(t+Δt) by smoothing its "future" time course and by superimposing a random error to it, with respect to the fundamental properties of PV predictors:
+But given the ramping limit, it changes only slightly for any valid combination of the two variables.
+Hence Δt technically represents the smoothing quality of LPF, or the ramping of output power.
+Impact of the prediction error on GI~f~ is aggregated at the "future" time t+Δt.
+The predicted signal GI~f~(t+Δt) is derived from the measured, left-shifted signal GI(t+Δt) by smoothing its "future" time course and by superimposing a random error to it, with respect to the fundamental properties of PV predictors:

 - as the advance Δt increases, the (unwanted) smoothing of the predicted signal GI~f~ strengthens
 - as the advance Δt increases, the impact of random error on GI~f~ increases (statistically cumulates)

-We specify the prediction error by 2 quantitative dimensions (OLAP):
+We specify the prediction error by 2 OLAP dimensions:

-- Interval of prediction, after passing of which the smoothing impact on the predicted signal is strengthened, is defined by the parameter smooth_int [minute].
+- Interval of prediction, after passing of which the smoothing impact on the predicted signal is strengthened, is defined by the parameter **smooth_int** [minute].
 The shorter this interval, the steeper the smoothing effect rises towards predicted future.
-- Standard deviation of the random prediction error (dimensionless parameter SE).
+- Standard deviation of the random prediction error **SE** (a dimensionless parameter).
 A random value is superimposed to each future GI value.
 This error is re-generated after passing each 6-minute interval of prediction.
-The impact of random error on GI~f~(t+Δt) is statistically cumulated over Δt.
+The impact of random error on GI~f~(t+Δt) is statistically cumulated over interval Δt.

 In this report, we simulate the GI~f~ predictors with two different accuracies: